 It is found across most of Europe, into Russia; also the Caucasus, Turkey and Iran.
 It is typically found in wet areas and alongside streams and rivers.
 Wet woodland is sometimes referred to as alder carr.
 Alders may be used in flood mitigation schemes.

 The leaves are rounded but tapering towards the leaf stalk.
 Some describe the leaf as being pear-shaped.
 The margin is toothed, but there are fewer teeth towards the leaf stalk / petiole.
 The veins are almost ‘sunken’ into their surrounding leaf tissue, and each leaf may have 6 to 8 pairs of veins.
 The apex of the leaf is quite rounded, almost ‘blunted’.
 The leaves tend to remain on the trees until quite late in the year.

 As the bark ages, it becomes dark grey and fissured.
-The young twigs can be sticky (hence the name glutinosa).
-The image to the left shows some old bark; the image on the right below shows younger bark and the very noticeable lenticels.
+The adjacent image shows some older bark; the image below shows younger bark with an olive green colour, and very noticeable lenticels (gas exchange structures).

 Flowers and Fruits